Immanuel (film): Production

-Casting for Immanuel began in mid-2012, with both John Abraham and Balachandra Menon rumored to be taking part in the film.
+The casting for Immanuel began in mid-2012, with both John Abraham and Balachandra Menon rumored to be taking part in the film.
 Jose denied rumors that Abraham would be acting in the film and Menon also denied that he would perform due to conflicting schedules with his personal life.
-Actor Mammootty was confirmed as the lead actor, with Fahadh Faasil also confirmed as performing in the film.
-Faasil was initially said to be performing a "negative role" in Immanuel, which Jose later stated was untrue and that Faasil would be portraying a company executive.
+Actor Mammootty was confirmed as the lead actor, with Fahadh Faasil also performing in the film.
+Fahadh was initially said to be performing a "negative role" in Immanuel, which Jose later stated untrue and that Fahadh would be portraying a company executive.
 In early January 2013, Jose announced that he had cast, a newcomer, Reenu Mathews, as Mammootty's wife in the film.

-Filming began in Kochi in January 2013.
+The filming began in Kochi in January 2013.

 Release

 The film was released on 5 April 2013.

 Critical reception

 Smitha of OneIndia gave the movie 4/5 stars and stated, "Immanuel is a touching, heartwarming and poignant tale of human values, endurance and goodness in people" and that the movie "is worth watching this weekend and seems to have all ingredients that might make it a superhit."

-Aswin J Kumar of The Times of India gave the movie 3/5 stars, and said that "Immanuel is the latest embodiment among the newly-developed breed of characters who absorb all pain, rage and agony with an enduring smile," but stated that "the problem with Immanuel is that whatever he (Immanuel) does in the film looks more divine than human."
+Aswin J Kumar of The Times of India gave the movie 3/5 stars, and said that "Immanuel is the latest embodiment among the newly developed breed of characters who absorb all pain, rage and agony with an enduring smile," but stated that "the problem with Immanuel is that whatever he (Immanuel) does in the film looks more divine than human."

 Now running.com rated Immanuel above average.
 Veeyen said that "'Emmanuel' is a film that talks of the trying times that we live in.
 It's a delicate film with modest intentions, but which nevertheless remains a miniature gem with a distinct shine.
 He also praised the performance of mammooty.
 'Mammootty is incredibly good as Emmanuel' Veeyen wrote."